anders-biostat/linked-charts/docs/rlc/tutorials/props.md

 ```
 <div id="example24"></div>

-If `showValue` is true, then when user moves the mouse over a cell, instead of a label with column and row IDs and the corresponding value,
-only the value will be shown directly inside the cell.
-This may be useful for small heatmaps with large cells. `rowTitle` and `colTitle` work like
-axes title, but for heatmaps.
+If `showValue` is true, then when the user moves the mouse over a cell, instead of a label with column and row IDs and the corresponding value, only the value will be shown directly inside the cell.
+This may be useful for small heatmaps with large cells. `rowTitle` and `colTitle` work like axes title, but for heatmaps.

 By default, rows and columns are ordered as they are given.
-If `clusterRows` or `clusterCols` is `TRUE`, then rows or columns are ordered
-according to the hierarchical clustering.
+If `clusterRows` or `clusterCols` is `TRUE`, then rows or columns are ordered according to the hierarchical clustering.
 It is also possible to set row and column order by setting `rankRows` and `rankCols` properties.
-You may have noticed by now, that clicking on a row label causes columns to rearange themselves so that cells in the clicked row are sorted
-by their values.
-The same goes for column lables Now, we are going to replace that with a different kind of behaviour.
-When a row label is clicked,
-it will be placed on top of the heatmap and all other rows will be ordered by correlation with the selected one.
+By now, you may have noticed that clicking on a row label causes columns to rearrange themselves so that cells in the clicked row are sorted by their values.
+The same goes for column labels.
+Now, we are going to replace that with a different kind of behaviour.
+When a row label is clicked, it will be placed on top of the heatmap, and all other rows will be ordered by correlation with the selected one.

 ```r